apache/incubator-gluten/README.md

 ### Build the Environment

 Gluten can only support single Spark version now.
-In Gluten master, Spark3.2.x is the only version to be supported currently.
-If you are using Spark3.1.x, you can find [Gluten with Spark3.1.1](https://github.com/oap-project/gluten/tree/spark311) to give a try, but it is no longer to be supported or maintained.
+In Gluten main branch, Spark3.2.x is the only version to be supported currently.
+If you would like to try TPCH queries on Spark3.1.x, you may find [Gluten with Spark3.1.1](https://github.com/oap-project/gluten/tree/spark311) to give a try, but it is no longer to be supported or maintained.
 We are working on a shim layer to support multiple Spark version in the future.

 You can build the environment by yourself.